 Events in Chile, the largest copper-producing country, are being closely followed.

-The anti-government protests haven’t yet seriously disrupted the country’s copper sector, but the question is whether this will remain the case, particularly with multiple mine labour contract renewals pending next year.
+The anti-government protests haven’t yet seriously disrupted the country’s copper sector, but the question is whether this will remain the case, particularly with multiple mine labor contract renewals pending next year.

 In essence, funds are starting to bet that copper’s internal supply-usage dynamics will assert themselves over the macro uncertainties that have weighed down the price this year.

 This is of course predicated on a shift in expectations about the deadlocked trade talks between the United States and China.